Would you rather buy a product from a faceless retailer or directly from a brand that remembers your name and recommends what you love?

 The Rise of Hybrid Models

-Many modern companies no longer pick one model over the otherโthey embrace hybrid strategies.
+Many modern companies no longer pick one model over the other—they embrace hybrid strategies.

 For example,

-- Adidas sells both on its official website and via retailers.
+Adidas sells both on its official website and via retailers.

-- Apple runs physical stores (D2C) while being present on Amazon (B2C).
+Apple runs physical stores (D2C) while being present on Amazon (B2C).

 This hybrid approach allows brands to leverage the reach of B2C while maintaining a direct consumer connection.